N0MTU/MachineLearning/README.md

 - Text classification: Categorizing text documents into topics or sentiment analysis.
 - Biomedical applications: Predicting disease outcomes or classifying biological data.

+### Random Forest Classifier
+Description: Random Forest is an ensemble learning method for classification and regression tasks.
+It builds a multitude of decision trees during training and combines their predictions to improve accuracy and reduce overfitting.
+Each decision tree in the forest is trained on a random subset of the data and features.
+The final prediction is typically the mode (for classification) or the average (for regression) of the predictions made by individual trees.

+**Common Uses:**

+- Image classification: Identifying objects or patterns in images, such as recognizing animals in wildlife photos.
+- Customer segmentation: Grouping customers based on their behavior and demographics for targeted marketing.
+- Fraud detection: Detecting fraudulent transactions by analyzing patterns in transaction data.

 ### Sources & References

 The Hundred Page Machine Learning Book